sbnc-eu/eslint-plugin-sbnc-rules/README.md

 This plugin includes some specialised ESLint rules.

-The current version of the rules are based on the [v8.13.0](https://github.com/eslint/eslint/releases/tag/v8.13.0) varsion of ESLint and are tested to be compatible with ESLint v7 and v8.
+The current version of the rules are based on the [v8.13.0](https://github.com/eslint/eslint/releases/tag/v8.13.0) version of ESLint and are tested to be compatible with ESLint v7 and v8.

 ## Installation